PwC Privacy Policy

 Access to information

-We will provide access to personal information upon request by an individual, except in the limited circumstances in which we may withhold personal information (for instance, where granting access would infringe another person's privacy).
+We will provide access to personal information upon request by an individual, except in limited circumstances in which we may withhold personal information (for instance, where granting access would infringe another person's privacy).

 When you make a request to access personal information, we may require you to provide some form of identification (such as a driver's licence or passport) so we can verify that you are the person to whom the information relates.
 In some cases, we may also request an administrative fee to cover the cost of access.